arvindks1793/Book-Store-Angular/README.md

 Improvements:

 One of the important changes I would consider is to change the way the sorting icons look at the moment.
-The sorting icons are separately I would want to combine them with the table headers which will be easy for the users and improve the cosmetic look of the page.
-Currently, I have included random pictures from a site similar placeholder.com.
+The sorting icons are separately placed above the headers, I would want to combine them with the table headers which will be easy for the users and improve the cosmetic look of the page.
+Currently, I have included random pictures from a web site similar placeholder.com.
 As an improvement I would want to store the images in Database and retrieve them from the Databse.
-The pictures can be stores as bytes in Databse and can be retrived durin the HTTP calls.
+The pictures can be stores as bytes in Databse and can be retrived during the HTTP calls.

 Build Steps and URL :